-The exhibition borrows its title from Richard Serra’s video Television Delivers People (1973), which playfully pairs a Muzak soundtrack with a scrolling list of statements describing the manipulative strategies and motivations imbedded in television by corporate advertisers.
-Works from the late 1970s and 1980s by Dara Birnbaum (Technology / Transformation: Wonder Woman, 1978-79) and Joan Braderman (her 1986 work Joan Does Dynasty will be shown) extend Serra’s media critique by using strategies of appropriation to analyze specific television genres and programs.
+The exhibition borrows its title from Richard Serra’s video Television Delivers People (1973), which playfully pairs a Muzak soundtrack with a scrolling list of statements describing manipulative strategies and motivations imbedded in television by corporate advertisers.
+Works from the late 1970s and 1980s by Dara Birnbaum (Technology / Transformation: Wonder Woman, 1978-79) and Joan Braderman (her 1986 work Joan Does Dynasty will be shown) extend Serra’s critique by using strategies of appropriation to analyze specific television genres and programs.
 These are some of the earliest examples of works in which artists acknowledged television as a primary medium for cultural communication and as a subject worthy of sustained analysis.

-Younger artists like Keren Cytter, Kalup Linzy, and Ryan Trecartin adopt a similar approach in their short narrative videos, and also draw on a dense internet culture, in which diverse content from television, film, and music is immediately accessible and available for manipulation and response.
+Younger artists like Keren Cytter, Kalup Linzy, and Ryan Trecartin adopt a similar approach in short narrative videos, and also draw on a dense internet culture, in which content from television, film, and music is accessible for manipulation and response.
 This is the first time the Whitney will be showing the work of Alex Bag, Keren Cytter, and Kalup Linzy, and both Bag and Linzy will be showing recently completed new videos.
 Ryan Trecartin’s work was exhibited in the 2006 Whitney Biennial.